Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_marketplace_app/vhol_data_marketplace_app.md

 [Download Quasar Folder from repository](https://github.com/brenStokes/Building-an-App-with-Data-Marketplace-/tree/main/quasar)

 Now let’s take a look at the application we are going to build.
-In the image displayed below you will  see a dropdown selection box for the Geography  which will pass the GeoRegionIdPth variable to the selection box, A slider bar to set the Time Period (start date, and end date) which will pass the Dateagi variable(s) to slider bar.
+In the image displayed below, you will  see a dropdown selection box for the Geography  which will pass the GeoRegionIdPth variable to the selection box, A slider bar to set the Time Period (start date, and end date) which will pass the Dateagi variable(s) to slider bar.
 The Refresh Button which will populate 3-line charts which represent the Poverty Threshold, Savings Rate and Avg Investment Rate relative to the Time Period  and Geography selected.
 If a Geography is not selected, an error message will display in red, “You Must select a Geography”
 ![img1](assets/vue-final.png)

 Using your favoriate code editor, open the following file: /your project folder/src/pages/index.vue